jauwyang/holographic-parallax-visualizer/README.md

 **Recommendations when using:**:
 * increase the sensitivity of the parallax effect for videos since the movements of the scene make the holographic effect less noticeable.
 * stay roughly below 10s in length for videos
-* can decrease the scale of the output video (`SCALE`) to decrease memory usage during visualization
+* decrease the scale of the output video (`SCALE`) to decrease memory usage during visualization
-* make sure there are no black bars in the input
+* make sure there are no black bars in the input otherwise they will be considered as 'objects' in the scene
-* try testing the video before computing it (avoid long wait time for bad result) by inputting 1 frame image of the shot.
+* try testing the video before computing it (avoid long wait time for bad result) by inputting 1 frame image of the shot

 ## How to Use

+### Setup

 Create a virtual environment: `python -m venv venv`